 For all snack-lovers like myself, this unique convenience concept store could most probably make for your dream snack heaven 😍

 Located outside KSL City Mall at the CBTL entrance, Avery Day sells snacks from various countries: Thailand, Taiwan, China, Korea, Japan… you name it.
-We recognised some familiar snacks and picked out new ones less commonly found in SG.
+We recognised some familiar snacks but bought those that are less commonly found in SG.

-This Taiwanese yoghurt drink (RM9.90, ~S$3) caught our eyes as it came in the shape of a milk bottle.
+For example, this Taiwanese yoghurt drink (RM9.90) caught our eyes as it came in the shape of a milk bottle.
 We can’t remember the last time we drank from milk bottles but we decided to try it once again that day.

 It did feel weird drinking from a teat, but the yoghurt was tangy and refreshing.

-Hot snacks like fried chicken, fries, and nuggets are also available, and you can enjoy your snacks at the outdoor sitting area on the second floor.
+Hot snacks like fried chicken, fries, and nuggets are also available.
+After you’ve done your shopping, you can enjoy your snacks at the outdoor sitting area on the second floor!